deepaksood619/deepaksood619.github.io/docs/management/others.md

 ## SE Radio Episode 352 - Johanathan Nightingale on Scaling Engineering Management

-## Law of Diminishing Returns - used to refer to a point at which the level of profits or benefits gained is less than the amount of money or energy invested
+## Law of Diminishing Returns

+Used to refer to a point at which the level of profits or benefits gained is less than the amount of money or energy invested

 ## Failure Premortem